CoinOpLLC/mule/BookOfBooks.md

 But in the real world, where incomplete integration modulates the ability to automate, "dummy contracts" may be used to inter-operate with externally defined and pre-existing contracts, such as publicly traded equity securities ("stocks") and rated debt securities ("bonds").

+The `deftrade` design was inspired by [Composing Contracts]() and other works listed in the [references](#References).

+The `deftrade` platform builds on these techniques to implement the hybrid `Engine` architecture, which comprehends automation and manual workflow, in addition to model-based pricing.

+### Contracts and the `contract` package

-In the `deftrade` toolkit, `Contract` unifies all modes of performance and analysis:
+Within the `deftrade` toolkit, the `Contract` type unifies all modes of performance and analysis:
 - captures the **operational semantics** of contract performance in an embedded domain specific language (DSL) that can be reviewed by the (non-programmer!) `Party`s to the `Contract`.
 - guides workflow plan generation for manual contract execution via [Engine.Scheduling](./modules/core/target/api/io/deftrade/contracts/Engine$$Scheduling.html)
 - supports smart contract execution via [Engine.Performing](./modules/core/target/api/io/deftrade/contracts/Engine$$Performing.html)